akka/akka/docs/rst/scala/http/common/unmarshalling.rst

 However, you can also use the unmarshalling infrastructure directly if you wish, which can be useful for example in tests.
 The best entry point for this is the ``akka.http.scaladsl.unmarshalling.Unmarshal`` object, which you can use like this:

-.. includecode2:: ../../code/docs/http/scaladsl/UnmarshalSpec.scala
+.. includecode2:: ../../../../../test/scala/docs/http/scaladsl/UnmarshalSpec.scala
-   :snippet: use unmarshal
+   :snippet: use-unmarshal